-3.14.
+3.12.
 Homework and Planners

 Any work the teacher plans or approves the student to complete outside of the regular classroom, and without their immediate and direct supervision, is homework.
-Homework is a vital link between home and school and can serve to unite parent, child, and teacher in the educational process.
+Homework as a vital link between home and school and can serve to unite parent, child, and teacher in the educational process.
 Parents can support their children by providing a structured time and specific study space for homework completion.
-Homework assignments are regularly evaluated to help students understand the merit in completing assignments.